Promoting British Values at St Peter’s Methodist Primary School

 The Importance of Laws

-Whether they be those that govern the class, the school, or the country, laws are frequently discussed at St Peter’s, both within PSHE lessons and assemblies.
+Whether they be those that govern the class, the school, or the country, laws are frequently discussed at St Peter’s, both within PSHE lessons and worships.

 Pupils are taught from an early age the rules of the school and they sign up to them in the Home/School Agreement contract.